joe01w/cloud_learning/linux/app_deployment.md

 1. Ensure that MongoDB is running in a separate terminal.
 2. SSH into your EC2 instance.
+3. Run the usual commands to access the app, but also incorperate the commands below.
-3. Run the following commands:
+4. Run the following commands:

-This command changes your DB_HOST environment variable to the private IP address of MongoDB EC2 instance.
+This command **creates** a DB_HOST environment variable, and we need to add the private IP address of **your** Mongo database EC2 instance.
 ```
 export DB_HOST=mongodb://(YourPrivateIPAddress):27017/posts
 ```